Characters appearing in Act-age. Beware of unmarked spoilers.

-- The Atoner: The reason for him establishing Tenkyuu, providing actors not seen as marketable or talented a chance to act, is because he has ended Arisa's career
+- The Atoner: The reason for him establishing Tenkyuu, providing actors not seen as marketable or talented a chance to act, is because he ended Arisa's career.

 - Cool Old Guy: Mostly.
 He's perceptive and understanding when you get to know him, although he also has some Grumpy Old Man traits.

 - Determinator: Despite being in pain of pancreatic cancer, he held on until the first day of the stage play to train the actors.

 - Drill Sergeant Nasty: He will whip the actors in shape by any means necessary and someone training under him would be granted a faster rate of improvement than by normal means.